 Get medical care right away if you have these signs.
 Doctors use drugs or surgery to remove the ectopic tissue so it doesn't damage your organs.
 Many women who have had ectopic pregnancies go on to have healthy pregnancies later.

 Dept. of Health and Human Services Office on Women's Health

-- Pregnancy Loss: How to Cope (Mayo Foundation for Medical Education and Research)
+- Dilation and curettage (D&C) (Mayo Foundation for Medical Education and Research)

 Find an Expert

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development Also in Spanish

 - Find an Ob-Gyn (American College of Obstetricians and Gynecologists)

 - March of Dimes Foundation Also in Spanish

 - Ectopic/Tubal Pregnancy and Miscarriage (Boston Children's Hospital)